 The antenna gaskets were approved for flight in 1998 and floorboard tapes were approved in May of 1999.
 After approval in the commercial airline industry, Av-DEC® antenna gaskets and tapes were introduced to the United States Air Force and United States Coast Guard early in 2000.
 Patrick AFB and the USCG in Elizabeth City, NC both field tested the gaskets on their aircraft.
 These tests were both highly successful and led to Av-DEC® materials gaining approval from all military services.
 Implementation of Av-DEC's® materials began in 2001 on USCG aircraft and they are currently realizing the projected return on investment of these products as the outfitted aircraft return to the depot.

-The outstanding performance of theses gaskets and floorboard tapes led the military aircraft engineers to ask Av-DEC® to develop other products.
+The outstanding performance of these gaskets and floorboard tapes led the military aircraft engineers to ask Av-DEC® to develop other products.
 Av-DEC's® materials are approved by all services in the General Series technical orders (manuals).
 Av-DEC's® products are currently approved, or mandated, on 40 plus different aircraft across all the services and are in the approval process for many more.
 The many positive published reports and articles by the services aviation divisions have opened new doors in areas such as the Naval surface and Army ground vehicle fleets adding to the expected growth with all services on a wide variety of equipment.